ballerina-platform/ballerina-distribution/examples/persist-create/persist_create.md

 #### Use the generated client API

-Using the generated client API, you can persist record/records to the datastore with the `post` resource method.
+Using the generated client API, you can persist record/records to the data store with the `post` resource method.

 ::: code persist_create.bal :::